malikrashidk/tooltrace/browser-extension/README.md

 ## Privacy & Security

-- ✅ No data is sent to third parties
+- …œ… No data is sent to third parties
-- ✅ Credentials are never stored in the extension
+- …œ… Credentials are never stored in the extension
-- ✅ Uses browser's native storage API
+- …œ… Uses browser's native storage API
-- ✅ Works offline (detects from current tabs only)
+- …œ… Works offline (detects from current tabs only)

 ## Troubleshooting